 This is our warehouse.
 It is really big!
 There are 20,000+ boxes in stock of almost every kind of clay we make (about fifty).
 Plus a hundred different ceramic material powders, many of which we buy in truckload quantities.
 We keep all kinds of equipment and supplies in stock also (in other storage areas), having a total value exceeding that of the clay.
 This means that when your dealer orders a truckload of clay, materials, supplies, tools and equipment from us, they get it fast.

-This is a November 2020 shipment of wheels from Nidec-Shimpo of Japan.
+This is our most recent shipment from Nidec-Shimpo of Japan.
 Although a large company, making drive mechanisms for many types of heavy equipment, they apply their technology to potter's wheels as a matter of pride in a country that reveres pottery in its culture.
 We have opened every box to reveal the serial number.
-A certified inspector will check each and affix another sticker to assure they meet CSA Code SPE-1000 for electrical safety.
+A certified inspector checked each and affixed sticker to ensure they meet CSA Code SPE-1000 for electrical safety.
 This approval enables the sale of the equipment to public institutions.
 And it assures you that the equipment meets CSA electrical standards and is safe and insurable for use at home.
 Wheels like these can last a lifetime.
-These are very difficult to find for sale as used.
-Where they are, it is not uncommon to see them sold for more than what was paid new.
-Within a week we sold 90 of these!
+These will only last a few months and will receive another shipment.

 All of the equipment has been washed in preparation for a porcelain run.
 Original container bags are broken in the dust-hood unit on the right and augered and elevated into the rotating blender/mixer.
 It feeds a vibrating screen (not visible) that removes paper and other contaminants.
 For wet clay bodies the screen feeds hoppers on the other side of the wall, they in turn feed the pugmill.
 For dry bodies and glazes the powder goes to one of the hoppers and that feeds a bagging unit.
 This type of equipment can handle 1200 lb batches (doing one every five minutes for some products, longer for others).